Adobo: Chipotles en adobo

 Adobo relates to marinated dishes such as chipotles en adobo in which chipotles (smoked ripe jalapeño peppers) are stewed in a sauce with tomatoes, garlic, vinegar, salt, and spices.
 The spices vary, but generally include several types of peppers (in addition to the chipotle and most likely those on hand), ground cumin and dried oregano.
 Some recipes include orange juice and lemon or lime juices.
 They often include a pinch of brown sugar just to offset any bitter taste.

 Puerto Rico

-Puerto Rican-style adobo is a seasoned salt that is generously sprinkled or rubbed on meats and seafood prior to grilling, sautéing, or frying.
+Puerto Rican–style adobo is a seasoned salt that is generously sprinkled or rubbed on meats and seafood prior to grilling, sautéing, or frying.
 Supermarkets sell prepared blends.
 There are two types of adobo on the island.
-The wet rub, adobo mojado, consists of crushed garlic, olive oil, salt, black pepper, dry or fresh lippia (Caribbean oregano), citrus juice and vinegar.
+The wet rub, adobo mojado, consists of crushed garlic, olive oil, salt, turmeric, black pepper, false oregano, citrus juice and vinegar.
 More widely used on the island is a dry mix, adobo seco.
 It is easier to prepare and has a long shelf life.
-Adobo seco consists of garlic powder, onion powder, salt, black pepper, dry lippia, and sometimes dried citrus zest.
+Adobo seco consists of garlic powder, onion powder, turmeric, salt, black pepper, false oregano and sometimes dried citrus zest, avocado leaf and bay leaf.